 In class, please pay attention and don’t distract others.
-Please configure cell phones to vibrate in class.
+Please configure cell phones to vibrate (and not make noise) in class.

 Please talk to me ahead-of-time if you have an anticipated absence that will interfere with the mid-term, your topic presentation, or final presentation, e.g., a non-work religious holiday, out-of-town work travel, or GMU athletic meet.
 I can easily reschedule topic presentations; the others are much harder.
 Don’t bother telling me if you’ll miss other class times; I strongly recommend class attendance, but I understand if work, family, or other commitments sometimes make that difficult to do.
 You can always turn in work early (e.g., if the deadline conflicts with a religious holiday).